William Walker, PhD

 Associate Professor of Obstetrics, Gynecology and Reproductive Sciences

 The major focus of the Walker Research Group is to define how hormonal and environmental signals are transduced into the signals that maintain spermatogenesis and male fertility.
 Dr. Walker studies the regulation of spermatogenesis by the Sertoli cell in the mammalian testis as well as the maintenance of spermatogonial stem cells.
 Mouse, rat and rhesus monkey testes are used as model systems to determine how follicle-stimulating hormone, testosterone, and other hormones alter cellular signaling pathways to regulate the genes, enzymes and structural proteins that are required for male fertility.
-Dr. Walker uses biochemical, cell biological, transgenic and bioinformatics techniques.
-These strategies are used to study 1) the signals acting on Sertoli cells that are required to support the development of sperm 2) the mechanisms by which the SHP2 tyrosine phosphatase functions in spermatogonial stem cells to maintain self-renewal and fertility 3) the signals produced at the initiation of puberty that permit spermatogonial stem cell differentiation and sperm production.
+Dr. Walker uses biochemical, cell biological, transgenic mouse and bioinformatics techniques.
+These strategies are used to study 1) Hormone induced signals from Sertoli cells that act upon targets in germ cells that are required to support the development of sperm and 2) the signals produced at the initiation of puberty that permit spermatogonial stem cell differentiation and sperm production.

 Specific Areas of Research Include:

 - The molecular mechanisms by which testosterone acts in the Sertoli cells to support male fertility.

 - Signals that determine whether male germ line stem cells in the testis self-renew or differentiate.

 - Evaluation of candidate male contraceptive and sterilant drugs

 SHP2 expression (red) in a mouse testis cross-section.